-There are thousands of sports sites, including hundreds of Cleveland sites that don’t care about maintaining this type of environment.
-We feel there should be a place where all Cleveland fans should be able to read, and comment about their favorite teams without being subjected to foul language and pornography.
-If you feel that you are ‘missing out’ on something because of the family friendly nature of the site, I wish you nothing but the best.
-We feel that the fans that read and comment here are some of the most knowledgeable and articulate around the Cleveland sports scene.
+There are thousands of sports sites — including hundreds of Cleveland sites — that don’t care to maintain this type of environment.
+We feel there should be a place where Cleveland fans should be able to read and comment about their favorite teams without being subjected to foul language and pornography.
+We feel the fans that read and comment here are some of the most knowledgeable and articulate around the Cleveland sports scene.
 We appreciate the atmosphere that they have helped us create.

 If you have any questions regarding this or anything else on the site, shoot an email to firstname.lastname@example.org.
 Thanks again!

-The way comments work is that when you comment using an email address (which remains totally private to everyone except the WFNY staff by the way,) our system runs your comment through a bunch of filters in order to make sure that you aren’t a potty mouth or an evil spammer trying to sell us something that we definitely do not want to buy.
-As it runs through that filter, it also takes a look to see if there is an avatar associated with that email address at either WordPress.com or Gravatar.com.
+Technical stuff: Readers who want an avatar associated with their comments at WFNY should understand our comments system.
+When visitors comment using an email address (which remains totally private to everyone except the WFNY staff, by the way) our system runs their filters comments to make sure that they aren’t potty mouths or evil spammers trying to sell us something that we definitely do not want to buy.
+The filters also look for an avatar associated with that email address at either WordPress.com or Gravatar.com.

 The easiest way is to create an avatar is through Gravatar.
 Readers can go there and enter the email address they wish to use when commenting on WFNY.
 Gravatar then sends a confirmation email to activate the account and will allow the user to upload a profile image.

 Visitors with existing WordPress accounts established for email addresses different from the email address they wish to use for WFNY should visit Gravatar, log in with their WordPress account info, add the intended email address and upload a picture.